+Standard 1 ------------ --

-Standard 1 Activities and control of resources (including funds) Charities must take reasonable steps to manage their activities overseas and ensure that those activities are consistent with their charitable purposes.
+Activities and control of resources (including funds)

+Charities must take reasonable steps to manage their activities overseas and ensure that those activities are consistent with their charitable purposes.
 This includes monitoring and maintaining procedures about control of finances, equipment, supplies and other resources.

 It also requires charities to comply with Australian laws when operating overseas and have procedures and processes in place to ensure management of external risks including, money laundering, financing terrorism, sexual offences, slavery, trafficking and people smuggling.

+The purpose of the standard is to ensure public confidence that a registered charity is managed overseas in a way consistent with its purpose and character as a not-for-profit.

-ACNC webpage on external conduct standard 1 Standard 2 Annual review of overseas activities and record-keeping Charities must obtain and keep sufficient records for their overseas activities, including the types of activities conducted on a country-by-country basis, details of expenditure, how they monitor procedures and processes and any third parties they works with overseas.
-ACNC webpage on external conduct standard 2 Standard 3 Anti-fraud and anti-corruption Charities must have processes and procedures that work to combat fraud and corruption in their overseas operations.
+ACNC webpage on external conduct standard 1

+Annual review of overseas activities and record-keeping

+Charities must obtain and keep sufficient records for their overseas activities, including the types of activities conducted on a country-by-country basis, details of expenditure, how they monitor procedures and processes and any third parties they works with overseas.

+ACNC webpage on external conduct standard 2

+Anti-fraud and anti-corruption

+Charities must have processes and procedures that work to combat fraud and corruption in their overseas operations.

+This standard is to ensure that the risk of funds being misused for illicit or illegal purposes overseas is minimised.

 ACNC webpage on external conduct standard 3 Standard 4 Protection of vulnerable individuals Charities must protect the vulnerable people that they work with when conducting their overseas operations (regardless of whether the charities provide those services or benefits directly or in collaboration with or through a third party).
 ACNC webpage on external conduct standard 4